viamrobotics/docs/docs/registry/configure.md

 A module provides one or more {{< glossary_tooltip term_id="resource" text="modular resources" >}} (either a [component](/components/) or [service](/services/)).

-Follow the instructions below depending on the type of modular resource you would like to add to your robot:
+Follow the instructions below depending on the type of modular resource you would like to add to your machine:

 - [Add a modular component](#add-a-modular-component-from-the-viam-registry)
 - [Add a modular service](#add-a-modular-service-from-the-viam-registry)